Greenberg-Shalom's Commensurator Hypothesis and Applications: Margulis-Zimmer conjecture

 \section{Margulis-Zimmer conjecture}

 A major motivation for Greenberg-Shalom's question is the following conjecture advertised by Margulis-Zimmer in the late `70s, seeking to classify commensurated subgroups of higher rank lattices $\Lambda$.
-Here we say $\Gamma\subseteq\Lambda$ is \emph{commensurated} if $\Lambda\subseteq \text{Comm}_G(\Gamma)$.
+Here we say $\Gamma\subseteq\Lambda$ is \emph{commensurated} if $\Lambda\subseteq \text{Comm}_G(\Gamma)$. {The main result of this section is Theorem~\ref{thm-mz}, deducing the Margulis-Zimmer Conjecture~\ref{conj:mz} below for certain $S-$arithmetic lattices from the Greenberg-Shalom Hypothesis~\ref{q:shalom}.}

 \begin{conj}[{Margulis-Zimmer, see \cite{shalom-willis}}] Let $\G$ be a semisimple algebraic group defined over a number field $k$ and $S$ a finite set of valuations of $k$.
 Assume $\G$ has higher $S$-rank.
 Assume $\Lambda=\G(\mathcal{O}_S)$ is an $S$-arithmetic lattice in $\G$, then any commensurated subgroup of $\Lambda$ is either finite or $S'$-arithmetic for some $S'\subseteq S$. \end{conj}